Avengers: The Initiative: First recruit group

-A crisis over Texas occurs involving the President and HYDRA.
-Cloud 9, Komodo, Hardball, Gauntlet, War Machine, Justice and Yellowjacket all arrive on the scene (with Hardball, Gauntlet and Komodo donning jet packs) Cloud 9 is revealed as the best marksman of the bunch when she receives a pulse rifle, but further feel guilt when she blows up a fighter jet and the pilot doesn't eject.
+A crisis over Texas occurs involving the President and Hydra.
+Cloud 9, Komodo, Hardball, Gauntlet, War Machine, Justice, and Yellowjacket all arrive on the scene.
+Cloud 9 is revealed as the best marksman of the bunch when she receives a pulse rifle, but she feels guilty when she blows up a fighter jet and the pilot doesn't eject.

 Hardball speaks to Komodo about Justice apparently having learned of MVP's fate.
 While he talks, he turns to see not Komodo but a strange girl sleeping next to him.
 Komodo is upset that her identity was revealed.
 Spider-Man battles the duo.
 He quickly incapacitates War Machine with a blast of webbing that shuts down his armor, but not before War Machine mysteriously states that even though Spider-Man will be stripped of his powers, another Spider-Man will exist.
-While Komodo fares much better, Spider-Man's wit and a threat that her failure will rcauseher losing her powers helps him defeat her and slip away easily.
+While Komodo fares much better, Spider-Man's wit, and a threat that her failure will cause her losing her powers, help him to defeat her and slip away easily.
 A mysterious third party, which War Machine calls "Red Team" and which has been cloaked during the fight, is revealed to be a group of people in duplicate versions of Tony Stark's Spider-Man armor.
 The story ends with Komodo's desperate plea not to be stripped of her powers, as she dislikes being normal and considers her other self to be a nobody.

 World War Hulk

 The recruits are ordered to stay away from the fighting, but to still help with evacuation efforts.
 Rage and several other recruits disobey the direct order and go to help the Avengers.
 They are quickly dispatched by Hulk's Warbound and imprisoned in Madison Square Garden.
 Gyrich fears the political fallout, so he orders his Shadow Initiative to rescue only the six missing recruits.
 This team comprises Bengal, Trauma, Constrictor, Mutant Zero, and the Scarlet Spiders.
 Hulk eventually discovers the team and Trauma attempts to access Hulk's greatest fear, but Hulk tells him he fears nothing and nearly beats him to death.

-During these events, Hardball is secretly recruited by HYDRA to steal nanotechnology.
+During these events, Hardball is secretly recruited by Hydra to steal nanotechnology.
 While in disguise, he sees MVP's body cryogenically frozen, but Justice and Cloud 9 claim to have seen him at his parents’ home.
 Sgt.
 Green is mysteriously attacked and can no longer train the recruits.